zalo/zalo.github.io/_posts/2019-2-12-inverse-kinematics.md

 ### Limits

-You can apply limits in local-euler angle space
+You can apply axis-aligned hinge limits in local-euler angle space
 ```
 foreach joint in jointsTipToBase {
   // Point the effector towards the goal (See Above)